 Fly to Shanghai.
 On arrival you will be met at the airport by your local guide and/or National Escort from Wendy Wu Tours.
-Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel for your 3-night stay.
-The rest of your day is at leisure.
+Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel for check in.

 Shanghai - Once known as the 'Paris of the East', Shanghai is now one of Asia's most influential cities.
 Prior to communist arrival in 1949, Shanghai was a city with European-style mansions and was the most important trading port in Asia.
-Today it presents a blend of cultures; the modern and the traditional, along with the European and oriental.
+Today it presents a blend of cultures; the modern and the traditional, along with the occidental and oriental.
 Modern skyscrapers intermingle with 1920s 'shikumen' buildings.
 This combination is what attracts millions of visitors each year.